Summary and Aggregation

 3. Parallel Arrays: GroupBy and metrics arrays align by index position

-4. Flexible Operators: Use sum, mean, min, max to aggregate data
+4. Flexible Operators: Use sum, mean, min, max to calculate summary data

-5. Filter First: Apply ViewConnection filters to reduce aggregation scope
+5. Filter First: Apply ViewConnection filters to reduce the data being summarized

 6. Error Handling: Always check errorCode before using results